Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 Controls the Airborne Video Tape recorder system which records the intercom sound, as well as the rear radar screen.

+For further information about the Recorder system see [9.5 Recorder](../../dcs/recorders.md).

 ### AVTR Switch

 With the switch in the RECORD position, footage is recorded on the cassette and